tildeholmqvist/connected/README.md

 - The category page appears if a user clicks on one of the categories on the articles on the home page.

-- The category page appears if a user clicks on one of the categories in the category drop-down menu in the navigationbar.
+- The category page appears if a user clicks on one of the categories in the category drop-down menu in the navigation bar.

 - The category page consists of different articles, depending on what category the user clicked on.